 However, placing a value on a privately owned company can be a technical and complex process, particularly for smaller companies in niche industries.

-If you need to know the market value of your business, or an interest in it, we would humbly recommended that you hire an accredited and experienced business valuation firm to perform an independent valuation.
+If you need to know the market value of your business, or an interest in it, we would recommended that you hire an accredited and experienced business valuation firm to perform an independent valuation.
 Here’s why...

 Business valuation services are not commodities.